stratisproject/BlockchainProgramming/key_generation/key_generation.md

 ## Like the good ol’ days {#like-the-good-ol-days}

-First, why generating several keys?
+First, why generate several keys?
 The main reason is privacy.
 Since you can see the balance of all addresses, it is better to use a new address for each transaction.

 However, in practice, you can also generate keys for each contact which makes this a simple way to identify your payer without leaking too much privacy.